RayHightower/RayHightower.com/_posts/2016-01-09-how-to-record-screencasts-with-or-without-quicktime.markdown

 published: false
 ---

-Live coding in front of an audience can be exciting, except when it's not.
-Make one typo during your demo and you could spend the rest of your time troubleshooting in front of hundreds of onlookers.
-How embarrassing!
+Live coding in front of an audience can be exciting, except when there's a glitch.
+Make one typo during your demo and you could spend the rest of the presentation troubleshooting, while _hundreds of onlookers_ watch you struggle.
+Not fun.
+I've been there, and it hurts.

+Why type in front of an audience, anyway?
+The critical part of software development is the _thinking_, not the _typing_.

 ### Feel the Pain and Fix It

-I've been there, and it hurts.
-One day, after a painful live coding mishap in front of a live audience, I vowed to squash all typos by using video instead of live typing.
-This post includes two screen recording techniques that work for me.
+One day, after a live coding mishap in front of a live audience, I vowed to squash all typos by using video instead of live typing.
+This post describes two screen recording techniques that work for me: Apple's QuickTime, and the Elgato Game Capture HD60.

 <!--more-->